nim-lang/Nim/doc/manual.rst

   proc bar(c, n, counter) = ...
   proc baz(c, n) = ...

+  proc mixedMode(c, n; x, y: int) =
+    # 'c' is inferred to be of the type 'Context'
+    # 'n' is inferred to be of the type 'Node'
+    # But 'x' and 'y' are of type 'int'.

 The ``using`` section uses the same indentation based grouping syntax as a ``var`` or ``let`` section.

 Note that ``using`` is not applied for ``template`` since untyped template parameters default to the type ``system.untyped``.

+Mixing parameters that should use the ``using`` declaration with parameters that are explicitly typed is possible and requires a semicolon between them.

 If expression